 Dangers of Creepypasta

-While there’s nothing wrong with a good spook every now and then, kids can get in over their heads if they start spending too much time immersed in terrifying material.
+While there’s nothing wrong with a good spook every now and then, the inherent dangers of creepypasta lie in the fact that kids can get in over their heads if they start spending too much time immersed in terrifying material.
 Graphic stories about murder and violence and teeth-chattering imagery can be especially disturbing to young readers.
 Prolonged exposure can cause anxiety, leading to sleepless nights and excessive worry.
 Stories about suicide or self-harm — of which there are many — can be triggering to kids who struggle with these issues.
 Relatedly, you may remember the Momo Challenge from a few years ago.
 While it was proven to be a hoax, its disturbing imagery made the rounds on the internet and had parents (and kids) scared of secret messages in YouTube videos encouraging child suicide.

 The most well-documented and notorious event associated with creepypasta occurred when two girls, both obsessed with the creepypasta monster Slender Man, stabbed another child in an attempt to prove that he was real.
 This tragedy shows what can happen when young people take an idea too far.
 It’s important to note that this appeared to be an isolated event and not any sort of trend.